Succession Law in France

 It is possible to reduce or even eliminate succession law issues, in many cases.
 This can be achieved using either legal or investment techniques or indeed a combination of the two.

-This offers you an basic understanding of the French rules, however, there has been a change in European legislation which means that as Europeans and UK nationals, you may have the option to simply opt out of French inheritance rules and request that UK rules apply to your assets, which can be achieved by merely amending your French Will to reflect your wishes.
-This law (EU 650/201) was passed in 4th July 2012, however, it will not actually come into effect until 17th August 2015, so French rules still apply until this date.
+This offers you an basic understanding of the French rules, however, there has been a change in European legislation which means that as Europeans and UK nationals, you have the option to simply opt out of French inheritance rules and request that UK rules apply to your assets, which can be achieved by merely amending your French Will to reflect your wishes.
+This law (EU 650/201) was passed in 4th July 2012 and came into effect 17th August 2015.

 The fact that this is such a complicated area, made worse by the international angle makes it imperative to get professional advice prior to taking any action.